hyunjunian/Poor-Charlie-s-Almanack/en.md

 When you announce that you’re a loyal member of some cult-like group and you start shouting out the orthodox ideology, what you’re doing is pounding it in, pounding it in, pounding it in.
 You’re ruining your mind, sometimes with startling speed.
 So you want to be very careful with intense ideology.
 It presents a big danger for the only mind you’re ever going to have.

-> You want to be very careful with intense ideology.
-It presents a big danger for the only mind you’re ever going to get.
->

 Darwin formulated his theories on the transmutation of species in the late 1830s, but it was not until 1859 that he published his seminal work, [*On the Origin of Species by Means of Natural Selection](https://www.loc.gov/item/06017473/).* Darwin accepted that any scientific theory proffering an alternative explanation to human origins would be met with widespread prejudice, and that therefore prudence dictated he become fully versed in every possible counterargument before publishing his ideas.
 Accordingly, he spent 20 years painstakingly cultivating his theory and preparing for its defense.

 There is a warning example I use whenever I feel threatened by a drift toward intense political ideology.
 Some Scandinavian canoeists succeeded in getting through all the rapids of Scandinavia, and they thought they would continue their success by tackling the big whirlpools in northwest America.
 The death rate was 100 percent.
 A big whirlpool is something you want to avoid.
 And I think the same is true about intense ideology, particularly when your companions are all true believers.

 I have what I call an iron prescription that helps me keep sane when I drift toward preferring one intense ideology over another.
 I feel that I’m not entitled to have an opinion unless I can state the arguments against my position better than the people who are in opposition.
 I think that I am qualified to speak only when I’ve reached that state.

-> I feel that I’m not entitled to have an opinion unless I can state the arguments against my position better than the people who are in opposition.
->

 This sounds almost as extreme as the iron prescription Dean Acheson was fond of attributing to William the Silent of Orange, who roughly said, “It’s not necessary to hope in order to persevere.”
 That probably is too tough for most people, although I hope it won’t ever become too tough for me.
 My way of avoiding over-intensity in ideology is easier than Acheson’s injunction and worth learning.
 This business of not drifting into extreme ideology is very, very important in life.
 If you want to end up wise, heavy ideology is very likely to prevent that outcome.

 Another thing that often causes folly and ruin is the self-serving bias, often subconscious, to which we’re all subject.
 You think that “the true little me” is entitled to do what it wants to do.
 For instance, why shouldn’t the true little me get what it wants by overspending its income?

 Well, there once was a man who became the most famous composer in the world, but he was utterly miserable most of the time.
 One of the reasons was that he always overspent his income.
 That was Mozart.
 If Mozart couldn’t get by with this kind of asinine conduct, I don’t think you should try it.

-> If Mozart couldn’t get by with this kind of asinine conduct, I don’t think you should try.
->

-> “What happened to Mozart’s money?
-Mozart’s sickly wife, Constanze, required regular cures at spring baths used only by the wealthy.
-During lean times, the Mozarts continued to live in their accustomed style, giving themselves cash flow problems.
-The situation was exacerbated by their failure to save any money during flush periods and by a judgment against Mozart in 1791 resulting from a suit brought by Prince Karl Lichnowsky.
-Some scholars also cite evidence that Mozart gambled at billiards and cards.”
->

 Generally speaking, envy, resentment, revenge, and self-pity are disastrous modes of thought.
 Self-pity can get pretty close to paranoia.
 Paranoia is one of the very hardest things to reverse.
 You do not want to drift into self-pity.
 I had a friend who carried a thick stack of linen-based cards.
 When somebody would make a comment that reflected self-pity, he would slowly and portentously pull out his huge stack of cards, take the top one, and hand it to the person.
 The card said, “Your story has touched my heart.
 Never have I heard of anyone with as many misfortunes as you.”